johanley/special-relativity-core/README.md

 To measure the direction in which a stick is pointing (in a given grid), you also need a time-slice (in that grid).

 **Change-of-angles is just as significant as change-of-dimensions.
 The term *length contraction* is a misleading one.**
-The effect changes more than length: it changes geometry, angles, length, shape.
+The effect changes more than length: it changes *geometry*, and geometry consists of angles and lengths.
 A better word is *flattening*.
 Length contraction emphasizes a special case: when a stick is parallel to the line of the boost.
 Only that special case has geometrical changes characterized solely as a change of length.
-In every other case, the stick will change both length and direction.
+In every other case, the stick will change both its length and its direction.

 **A history intersects in dramatically different ways with a time-slice versus a light-slice.**
 The intersection of a time-slice surface (with <em>ct=constant</em>) with an object's history defines the spatial geometry of an object, relative to a grid.
-The intersection of the past light cone of a detector with an object's history defines the optical appearance of the object at the detector.
+The intersection of the past light cone of a detector with an object's history (a light-slice) defines the optical appearance of the object at the detector.

-For a receding stick travelling parallel to its longest dimension, the light-slice is always shorter than the time-slice when it's receding from the detector.
+For a receding stick travelling parallel to its longest dimension, the light-slice length is always shorter than the time-slice length when it's receding from the detector.
 At ultra-relativistic recession speeds, the light-slice length approaches 0.5 times the time-slice length.

 For an approaching stick, the light-slice length is always longer than the time-slice length.
-Indeed, the light-slice shows an expansion over the rest-length.
+Indeed, the light-slice length shows an expansion over the rest-length.

-**Matrix forms are useful.**
+**Matrices are useful for expressing the Lorentz Transformation.**
 With rearrangement of the covariant/contravariant indices, some standard expressions based on index gymnastics can be brought into a form which maps exactly to matrix multiplication.
 Example: the transformation of the electromagnetic field tensor.

 **Aberration and the Doppler effect are two aspects of one phenomenon.**
 Both come directly from the Lorentz Transformation of the wave vector k<sup>i</sup>.